Three very similar postcards, all dating from before the First World War. They were taken from higher up the hillside

 mature.

 climbs the hill).
-In both pictures Oban was just a single storey
+In the both the first and second pictures, as well as the enlargement of image 2, Oban was just a single storey

-dwelling whereas, as seen in the image below, in had been enlarged
+dwelling. whereas, as seen in the final image (no 4. below) in had been considerably enlarged[6].

 Behind Wellington House, owned by Robert Baguley by 1911[7],